 The Cost of Risk Aversion

-Not all politicians are power hungry petty tyrants who believe their constituents too stupid to understand what they are up to.
-Michael Yon posted a white paper from one who has consistently demonstrated sound judgment, professional leadership, integrity and an inordinate amount of common sense.
-He is Adam Holloway; a British MP who has made several trips to Afghanistan traveling both inside the official security bubble and outside the wire.
-Take the time to download and read the paper – it lays out exactly what we need to be doing and I suspect is just shy of 180 degrees out from the pablum we will be fed Tuesday night by our current President.
+Michael Yon posted a white paper from Adam Holloway; a British MP who has made several trips to Afghanistan traveling both inside the official security bubble and outside the wire.
+Take the time to download and read the paper – it lays out exactly what we need to be doing and I suspect is just shy of 180 degrees out from the pablum we are currently fed by the legacy media.
 Here are some of the key points;

 One can only wish that somewhere in America there is a political leader with this much common sense.
-If there is an American politician who has even half the knowledge on the current situation in Afghanistan I have not heard about him.
-I suspect the current masters of Capitol Hill will be articulating some sort of weak ass cut and run strategy which will be folly.
+I suspect the current masters of Capitol Hill will be articulating some sort of weak ass cut and run strategy which will result in folly.
 In fact here is another Brit – this one a legacy press guy who wrote and article today saying “Afghanistan withdrawl would be a folly.”
 He too seems to know a thing or two about what he is talking about and is worth reading.
-Is it me or do any of you find it weird that we are now forced to get so much of our news about America from the British press?

 There was never a need for the elaborate security which was foisted upon the reconstruction efforts by our Department of State when we started the reconstruction programs years ago.
-There is now as we have fed the insurgency by failing to deliver meaningful aid while supporting GIRoA officials who prey upon the people they are supposed to serve.
-The Afghans see us riding around in armored vehicles with truck loads of gunmen fore and aft and wonder what the hell it is we think we are accomplishing.
+There is now that we created an insurgency by failing to deliver meaningful aid while creating a central government that is the second most corrupt in the world.
+The Afghans see us riding around in armored vehicles with truck loads of gunmen fore and aft and wonder what the hell it is we think we are doing.
 I can’t blame them as I wonder the same thing myself.

-The key to getting things done in a post conflict environment is to get things done.
-Using expensive large corporations who specialize on doing USAID reconstruction projects while relying on State Department Regional Security Officers who know nothing about the region and little about security to set the minimum operational security standards has proven to be a waste of time, money and lives.
+The key to getting things done in a post conflict environment is to get things done quickly, with minimal footprint and then to get the fuck out.
+America uses large specialize corporations for USAID projects while relying on State Department Regional Security Officers to set minimum operational security standards.
+This is why some of these companies take years just to get their team set up in country and that’s not quick or agile.
+It is proving to be a waste of time, money and lives.